 An at-fault motorist can make up all kinds of excuses to escape liability after a car accident, so whenever the other driver tells you that he rear-ended your vehicle because of his malfunctioning brakes, you will most likely laugh it off and then say with a straight face, “Yeah, right… Now do me a favor and give me your insurance information.”

-And today, our Pittsburgh brake failure accident attorney from SMA Law Group is going to discuss how you can (a) convince the other motorist that your brakes unexpectedly ceased to operate properly, (b) convince your insurance company and the insurer of the other driver that you were not negligent, and (c) sue the manufacturer of your automobile for the defect sue or the mechanic who failed to properly inspect and maintain your vehicle and its parts and components.
+And today, our Pittsburgh brake failure accident attorney from SMT Legal is going to discuss how you can (a) convince the other motorist that your brakes unexpectedly ceased to operate properly, (b) convince your insurance company and the insurer of the other driver that you were not negligent, and (c) sue the manufacturer of your automobile for the defect sue or the mechanic who failed to properly inspect and maintain your vehicle and its parts and components.

 We don’t get paid unless you get paid.